cjlangan/gnome-auto-background-switcher/README.md

 - curl
 - wget
 - shuf
-- gsettings, should have if you are using gnome.
+- gsettings, if using GNOME: should have if you are using gnome.
+- swaybg: if using Sway or Hyprland

 ## DISCLAIMER
 - if the script fails, it is likely because you have ran it too much in a short period of time